 - you experience arousal

-You can add other things to the list, but what you will see is that it is not the thought in itself that is problematic.
+You can add other things to the list, but you will see that it is not the thought in itself that is problematic.
 It is how much you believe the thought, how it makes you feel and what you do with the thought.

 You might be

 You will have more reasons than this, but you could well find that the things you do help you with the doubt that you experience and the confusion.

 Trying to stop the thought has repercussions that you might not expect.
 If I ask you to try to stop the thought, ‘Am I gay?
 If you think about that now, it could well make you feel anxious, and being human, we do not like comfortable emotions, so you might do everything you can to get rid of the thought, but really you are trying to get rid of the anxiety it creates, and the doubt that goes along with having HOCD.

 Hopefully, I am explaining this well enough that you are open to the idea that it is not the thought that is the problem; it is how you interpret it and what you do.

 Furthermore, you are probably not able to ‘stop the thought.’
 The more you try not to think about it, the stronger the thought becomes, the more anxious you feel, and the more compulsions you carry out.
 I am purposefully introducing you to the idea of what the things you do are, in fact, compulsions.

 This starts to create a loop, and you keep going round in circles, each time making the thought stronger.

 I would suggest that rather than trying to stop the thought, you need to react to the thought differently, and you need to change what you do.
 This is, in fact, working with obsessions and compulsions.